lullaby1024/Anomaly_Detection/README.md

   - Patience was set to 3 so that no improvement in 3 epochs will terminate training.

 ### Detecting Anomalies
-- A data point is identified as anomaly if its test loss exceeds the **threshold**.
+- A data point is identified as an anomaly if its test loss exceeds the **threshold**.
-- From the distribution of training loss (MAE), since most training losses (90%) fall below 0.7, threshold was set to 0.7.
+- From the distribution of training loss (MAE), since most training losses (90%) fall below 0.7, the threshold was set to 0.7.
 <img src="https://github.com/lullaby1024/Anomaly_Detection/blob/master/img/test_loss.png" width="65%">
 <img src="https://github.com/lullaby1024/Anomaly_Detection/blob/master/img/anomalies.png" width="65%">
 <img src="https://github.com/lullaby1024/Anomaly_Detection/blob/master/img/anomalies_zoomed.png" width="65%">